Benefits of creating an account

 If you have entered your e-mail address incorrectly when creating an account, you won’t receive a confirmation e-mail and consequently, your correct details will not be recognised next time you try to sign in.

-All payments are processed using SagePay, a leading online secure payment gateway.
-In addition to all transactions being encrypted using Secure Socket Layer (SSL) technology, SagePay’s systems are scanned quarterly by Trustwave which are an independent Qualified Security Assessor (QSA) and an Approved Scanning Vendor (ASV) for the payment card brands.
+All payments are processed using world class payment system.
+In addition to all transactions being encrypted using Secure Socket Layer (SSL) technology, our payment systems are scanned monthly by an independent Qualified Security Assessor (QSA) and an Approved Scanning Vendor (ASV) for the payment card brands.

 Every order is confirmed by an automated email which shows the details of your purchase.